Sing music theatre workshop

 To make good progress, a regular practise routine is essential and you will need to allow time to practise and experiment with repertoire in order to present your songs regularly in class.

 Are there any other costs?
 Is there anything I need to bring?

 A notebook and pencil for taking notes, sheet music as required and a course book as advised.
 You are encouraged to acquire copies of music you are studying during the year.
 Music may be purchased new or

-Our pianist will be able to record accompaniments for your selected songs during the course.
+Our pianist will record accompaniments for your selected songs during the course.